-If a party breaches a condition, the other party can terminate the contract/seek damages for any loss suffered.
-Where the breached term is a warranty, the wronged party can only seek monetary damages for any loss suffered; they cannot terminate the contract.
-The contract remains binding on both parties. (see “Remedies for breach of contract”).
+If a party breaches a condition, the other party can terminate the contract and/or seek damages for any loss suffered.
+Where the breached term is a warranty, the wronged party can only seek monetary damages for any loss suffered; they cannot terminate the contract and it remains binding on both parties.
+(See “Remedies for breach of contract”).

 In determining whether a term is a condition or a warranty, the court will use the objective approach to interpreting contracts and will consider the language used by the parties, the surrounding circumstances, and the object and purpose of the transaction.

 The law of contract has been significantly affected by many Acts of parliament (e.g. the ACL) to protect consumers.
 These Acts provide for minimum standards of trade behaviour and the standard of quality that the consumer ought to be able to expect.
 (For discussion of these extra standards, see Consumer protection laws and Consumer guarantees.)

 A contract can include a term that limits or excludes one of the parties from responsibility for something that may go wrong in the performance of the contract.
 Such a clause is called an exclusion clause or an exemption clause.
 For example, a contract between a builder and a homeowner for a house extension might include a term that excludes any liability for damage done to the lawn by the builder during the build.